 Less than an hour away and to the west of Charlotte are Kings Mountain National Military Park and Crowders Mountain State Park.
 About an hour east of the city is Morrow Mountain State Park.
 All three mountains have their special features and awesome views.
 My pick is Morrow Mountain in Albemarle.
 There are several trails, a museum dedicated to the history of the mountain, and a large lake for swimming, canoeing, and fishing.

-Ann Belle writes for KidsTravelBooks, a site dedicated to helping families teach children about other cultures through books.Kids You can find more about North Carolina in her North Carolina Books page and find her on Facebook at Kids Travel Books and Twitter at Kids Travel Books.
+About the author: Ann Belle writes for KidsTravelBooks, a site dedicated to helping families teach children about other cultures through books.Kids You can find more about North Carolina in her North Carolina Books page.